Deconstructing a Software Developer’s Hourly Rate: Questions to Ask Your Vendor

 - In the Fixed Price Model, the budget for the entire development process is set based on the estimated time, task scope, and materials to be used.
 After the jobs start, development teams cannot charge extra without your approval.
 However, you need to plan the entire project thoroughly to avoid unexpected challenges.
 Therefore, this type of contract is more suited for small projects with a limited budget and scope of work.

 - In the Time & Material Model, the client pays for the time and resources the developers actually use.
-This way, you pay for required tasks after they’re completed rather than guesstimating all the details in advance.
+This way, you pay for required tasks for developers after they’re completed rather than guesstimating all the details in advance.
 This option is optimal for software projects that are likely to undergo numerous changes during the development process.

 Each model has pros and cons, which I’ve detailed in my business engagement models post.